Bipartisan tax deal could expand Child Tax Credit and extend business tax breaks

 The U.S. Census bureau found that the child tax credit included in the 2021 COVID relief bill, the American Rescue Plan, significantly reduced child poverty.
 That version was fully refundable, and many Democrats pushed for a new version to be modeled on that bill.

-The legislation was negotiated by two of the four top tax writers in Congress but it is unclear if the plan can win support of top leaders and other lawmakers who had previously been involved in crafting Child Tax Credit policy.
+The legislation was negotiated by two of the four top tax writers in Congress but it is unclear if they will be able to win sufficient support to pass the legislation.

 Last week before the details of the deal were announced some House Democrats expressed concerns that what Wyden and Smith were discussing didn't go far enough, specifically pointing to the child tax credit.
 Connecticut Democratic Rep. Rosa DeLauro, told reporters she thought the deal tilted too much toward corporations and said "millions of kids will be left behind."
 Top House Democratic leaders are discussing the deal with the ranking member on the House panel, Rep. Richard Neal, D-Mass., according to a senior House Democratic leadership aide.